gremarsl/norway_pension_fund_analysis/README.md

 ### Analyze other industries
 You can analyze further industries and can choose among the list `industries`.
-Lets say you want to analyze the investments of the norges bank in the consumer goods industry, just assign
+Lets say you want to analyze the investments of the norway pension fund in the consumer goods industry, just assign
 `industry_to_analyze = "Consumer Goods"`  in `user_config.py`.

 ## Possible Improvements